Malabarba/paradox/README.md

 Usage
 ===

-To install it from Melpa or Melpa-stable, call `M-x package-install RET paradox`.
+Paradox can be installed from Melpa with `M-x package-install RET paradox`.
+It can also be installed manually in the usual way, just be mindful of the dependencies.

 To use it, simply call `M-x paradox-list-packages` (instead of the regular `list-packages`).